Z3bzi/buoyancy_plugin/README.md

 ## Usage

-To use the plugin, you need to add it to your model's SDF file as shown in the configuration example.
+To use the plugin, you need to add it to your model's urdf/xacro file as shown in the configuration example.
 You can then launch your Gazebo simulation as usual.